danielt384/8-Bit-TTL-CPU-with-OLED-Telemetry/logbook/logbook.md

 Cause: Mechanical push buttons trigger multiple micro which lead to high frequency signals sent to the output of the 555 timer.

-Solution: Used 0.1 and 0.001 micro ferret capacitors to deliver signals.
+Solution: Used 0.1 and 0.001 microfarad capacitors to deliver signals.
 Also utilized the SR latch within the 555 IC, in which it only takes the first signal given.

 **2. (74LS173)**